angular/angular-cli/docs/DEVELOPER.md

 Adding a package to this repository means running two separate commands:

 1. `schematics devkit:package PACKAGE_NAME`.
-This will update the `.monorepo` file, and create the base files for the new package (package.json, src/index, etc).
+This will update the `.monorepo.json` file, and create the
+   base files for the new package (package.json, src/index, etc).
 1. `pnpm admin templates`.
 This will update the README and all other template files that might have changed when adding a new package.